gelguy/wilder.nvim/README.md

 # Requirements

 - Vim 8.1+ or Neovim 0.3+
-- Certain features (e.g. Python 3 and async search) are only enabled in Neovim
+- Certain features are only enabled in Neovim

 # Install